-Reality Check Quick Takes: Are 94 million Americans out of the labor force?
+Reality Check Quick Takes: Did premiums rise 116% in Arizona?

 REALITY CHECK: Misleading

 Yes, 94 million Americans aren't in the US labor force.
 But citing that statistic as a measure of the state of the US economy is misleading.
-Most of those individuals are out of the labor force because they're retired (44 million) or disabled (15.3 million) or students (13.2 million).
+Most of those individuals are out of the labor force because they're retired (44 million) or disabled (15.4 million) or students (15.5 million), according to numbers for the most recent quarter from the Atlanta Federal Reserve.

 Trump: We're removing gang members and dangerous criminals